-A: Cartoons are what I watch everyday after school, so it means something to me, also Amercian cartoons are universally recognizable.
+A: Cartoons are what I watch every day after school, so it means something to me; also, American cartoons are universally recognizable.

 Q: When do you know when a piece is finished?

-A: When I know I shouldn’t add anymore on a piece, then it’s finish.
+A: When I know, I shouldn’t add any more on a piece, and then it’s finished.

 Q: What is your favourite piece from your collection?

-A: It’s hard to pick just one piece, right now I’m having fun with my Donut Bears collection, any piece which I have fun creating is my favorite piece.
+A: It’s hard to pick just one piece, right now I’m having fun with my Donut Bears collection, any piece which I have fun creating is my favourite piece.

 Q: What is the most rewarding thing for you about being a part of the Art Industry?

-A: Just being consistant with new post, keeping your post interesting and original.
+A: Just being consistent with new posts, keeping your post interesting and original

 Q: Do you have any advice for artists starting out and don’t know where to begin?

-A: Don’t think too much, just do what you like, and improve yourself constantly, if you are good enough, good things will happen.
+A: Don’t overthink, do what you like, and improve yourself continuously, if you are good enough, good things will happen.

 Q: What would you say is the best way of getting your art noticed in the age of the internet?

-A: Honestly I don’t know either, I would like to know too.
+A: Honestly, I don’t know either, and I would like to know too.

 Q: Are there any places where you feel Art and Technology really shouldn’t overlap?

-A: Not that I could think of right this moment, there’s no define way to do art, and if technology is your thing then more power to you.
+A: Not that I could think of right this moment, there’s no defined way to do art, and if the technology is your thing then more power to you.